jasb3110/CalibR/README.md

 # CalibR

-Its R-script to the same outcome Calib 8.02 for radiocarbon calibration.
+It´s R-script to the same outcome Calib 8.02 for radiocarbon calibration.

 ## Contents
 - [Proposal](#proposal)